 These are much easier to wash off as compared to oil-based products, so you don’t have to worry about it interacting with the paint if you accidentally overspray some of it on a trim piece or fender.

-If you really care about babying your car, I’d probably opt for these water-based professional products vs. the Armour All tire foams and sprays you see all the time.
-These higher quality products simply do a better job, and usually, last a lot longer.
+If you really care about babying your car, I’d probably opt for these water-based professional products vs. the Armor All tire foams and sprays you see all the time.
+These higher-quality products simply do a better job, and usually, last a lot longer.

 Using oil and solvent-based products

 If you choose to use an oil or solvent-based product, the benefits are that the shine usually lasts much longer on your tires, and sometimes offers a little more protection when rolling through dirty rainwater, for example.

 These can be broken down into a few different categories: